Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - Restricted sectors – this includes defence and financial services where foreign investment is permitted only with government approval.
 Investments beyond the sectoral limit prescribed by the exchange control regulations may also require government approval.
 In addition, certain sectors require compliance with additional conditions before receipt of foreign investment.
 For instance, foreign investment beyond 51% in multi-brand retail trading is not permitted without obtaining government approval.
 Further, such investment should satisfy conditions relating to the minimum amount to be brought in as foreign direct investment.

 - Open sectors – this includes general services, manufacturing, technology and wholesale trading where foreign investment is permitted up to 100% without prior government approval.
 Certain sectors falling under this classification may also have to fulfil additional conditions specified by the exchange control regulations.
-For instance, 100% foreign investment is permitted in construction development projects, provided that a minimum floor area of 20,000 square metres is developed under each project.

 - an acquisition of shares from the existing shareholders of the company;